FOOD AND WINE WRITING WORKSHOP With Dianne Jacob and Demet Güzey

 Join an intimate group of 6-8 food lovers for a writing retreat in a magnificent 500-year old villa in Northern Italy.
 Now in its third year, this writing workshop takes place in summer.
 You can enjoy the best of the Italian countryside, and even catch an opera during the famous Verona Opera Festival on one of our free evenings.

 When: June 30 – July 6, 2019

 Where: Verona (San Pietro in Cariano), Italy

-You will write about three culinary excursions to local artisans and get feedback from two instructors.
-We will review food writing techniques, practice writing with our senses, learn about the language of wine, and discuss food writing trends.
-There will also be time for two private consultations.
-At the end of this immersion into Italian food and culture, you will leave the workshop with more clarity about your own projects and how to pursue them.
+You will write about our culinary excursions to local artisans and receive feedback from the instructors.
+We will practice writing with our senses, learn about the language of wine, and discuss trends, writing cookbooks and recipes.
+A private consultation offers you a chance to discuss your writing and career goals.
+At the end, you will leave the workshop with improved writing skills, and more clarity about your own projects and how to pursue them.

 Because you will generate new writing, you simply begin where you are.
 You don’t need to submit work in advance.
 You will work in a nurturing environment that engages and challenges you, whether you’re a published writer or someone who has never written much at all but wants to do so.
 This is a fun, inspiring time designed to ignite your passion for the stories you want to tell.

 What’s Different About Our Workshop?

 Instruction: Many writing workshops offer little instruction, just a continental breakfast and lots of time to write on your own or in a group.
 Our workshop offers expert advice from two experienced instructors, every day, plus a private consultation.
 We’ll teach you about techniques to improve your writing, introduce you to wine writing and how to taste, and cover recipe writing and cookbooks.